Social pedagogical and social care professions; application for recognition of a foreign qualification

-In contrast to the procedure under the Bavarian Vocational Qualifications Assessment Act (BayBQFG), professional experience and/or further training cannot be taken into account in this free procedure.
+Within the framework of this free procedure - in contrast to the procedure according to the Bavarian Vocational Qualification Assessment Act (BayBQFG) - professional experience and/or further education cannot be taken into account.

 Late repatriates can choose whether to submit an application in accordance with the BayBQFG or the Federal Expellees Act (BVFG).

 If an application is submitted in accordance with BVFG, it must be accompanied by appropriate proof (Spätaussiedlerbescheinigung / ID card for displaced persons).

 The State Office for Schools will confirm receipt of your application within one month and, if necessary, inform you which documents need to be supplemented.
 If the documents are complete, the decision will be made within three months.
 In justified cases, this period may be reasonably extended.